Shuji-NITTC24s/hidden-website/docs/assets/README.md

 - Inkscape (for vectors): Save as SVG, or File → Export PNG Image and choose "Export area drawing" with background transparent.

 After placing `logo.png`, reload the site.
 If you want, upload the PNG here and I can adjust sizing or swap to an SVG for better scaling.

+Gallery images

+Place gallery thumbnails at the following paths to be used by the sample pages:

+- `docs/assets/j.jpg` — gallery image 1
+- `docs/assets/ohno.jpg` — gallery image 2

+If you don't have thumbnails, you can use resized versions of your full images (recommended width ~800px) or create smaller thumbs (~400px) for faster loading.